jamestlalocPDX/PierresBakery.Solution/README.md

 *Cloning this repository:*
 1. Open up your terminal.
 2. Navigate to the desired directory in which you want to clone this repository.
-3. Use the command `git clone https://github.com/jonathancarlos21/Pierres-Bakery` to clone this repository.
+3. Use the command `git clone https://github.com/jonathancarlos21/PierresBakery.Solution` to clone this repository.
 4. Open this repository from within your terminal.
-5. Use `dotnet run` to start the application.
+5. Use `dotnet run` to generate a local server.
+6. Copy and paste the given `localhost:5000` onto your URL.

 *Downloading this repository:*
 1. On the top right of this page, click the "Clone or download" button.